marlokzy/study-journey-Csharp/anotações/tiposDeOperadores.md

 ### Condicionais

-- if, else e elseif;
+- if, else e else if;
 - switch e case.